Walter Guinness, 1st Baron Moyne: Military career

-Early political career
+Political career

 In the 1906 general election as a Conservative candidate, he unsuccessfully contested Stowmarket, a constituency in which he had a family estate.
 A year later, in 1907, Guinness was elected to the London County Council on which he sat until 1910 and also, at a 1907 by-election, to the House of Commons as Conservative member for Bury St Edmunds, which he continued to represent until 1931.
 He took the conservative line on Home Rule for Ireland, suffragism and reform of the House of Lords.
 In 1912, the editor of the magazine Guinness owned, The Outlook, broke the Marconi scandal, accusing Lloyd George and other Liberal ministers of share frauds.
 Other publications developed the story, but it could not be proven even after lengthy debate.
 When his role was debated, Guinness explained that he was on safari in Africa at the start, and that his editor's target was inefficiency, not corruption.
 He visited eastern Anatolia in 1913 and reported that Armenians were being armed secretly by Russia.

 World War I reduced Guinness's attendances and opponents accused him of cowardice for being in the House at all.
 In a heated Armistice speech, he insisted that Germany pay full war reparations, that no ties be made with Russian Bolshevism, and that "Since the days of Mahomet no prophet has been listened to with more superstitious respect than has President Wilson" (of the USA).
 Irish political developments after 1916 were a concern as the Guinness business was in Dublin.
 During the Easter Rebellion the brewery first-aid teams helped both sides.
-The Guinnesses were opposed to the Sinn Féin rebels, who hailed the Central Powers as "gallant allies."
+The Guinness family was opposed to the rebels, who hailed the Central Powers as "gallant allies."
 This attitude had to change, and by the time of the Treaty debates in 1922 which established the Irish Free State, he said he preferred "a slippery slope to a precipice" and voted in favour.
 Despite their politics, during the Irish War of Independence and the Irish Civil War his family was popular enough to escape loss or injury.
 In 1922, the Chanak crisis caused the coalition Prime Minister Lloyd George to step down unexpectedly in favour of Bonar Law.
 Guinness's comments on Turkey were a part of the debate; he had come to admire Atatürk, despite serving at Gallipoli and he was appointed Under-Secretary of State for War under Lord Derby.
 Thereafter, his pronouncements appear less dogmatic.
 He lost office when a Labour government came to power in January 1924, but the following month, Guinness was sworn of the Privy Council.